-The Numark Mixtrack Platinum does an excellent job of balancing quality with price.
+The Numark Mixtrack Platinum FX does an excellent job of balancing quality with price.

 What Others Have To Say

-Where the Mixtrack Platinum shines and beats the competition is the length of the pitch faders.
+The Mixtrack Platinum FX is a popular entry-level controller with a well-thought-out approach that provides great value for money.
 But it does lack some of the features that other controllers offer.

 Substance Over Style